 Rapid international travel and trade results in the importation of both pathogens and vectors not found in California.
 The Asian tiger mosquito, Aedes albopictus and the yellow fever mosquito, Aedes aegypti, for example, has been introduced into North America in used vehicle tires, and has become established in some areas of southern California.
 These species can develop in artificial containers in warmer areas.
-Currently both species are establish in some areas of southern California.
-The Aedes aegypti is establish in Fresno, Clovis, Madera County and in 2017, Merced County.
-In August of 2019, San Joaquin County found Aedes aegypti in west Stockton.
-On July 11, 2020, Aedes aegypti were gain found in the District's surveillance traps.
+Currently both species are established in some areas of southern California.
+The Aedes aegypti is established in Fresno, Clovis, Madera County and in 2017, Merced County.
+In August of 2019 and July 11 of 2020, San Joaquin County Mosquito and Vector Control District's surveillance system found Aedes aegypti in west Stockton.
+This year A. aegypti were found again in the same location on June 7, 2021.
 The District is working to eradicate this invasive species, which proves to be a difficult task.
 Community participation is pertinent to eliminating this mosquito.
 When this mosquito is found, staff inspects neighborhoods door to door, working to remove mosquito development sources.
 Residents are asked to remove all standing water around their properties.
-It is also important to remove any unnecessary items from yards that hold as little as a tablespoon of water.
+It is also important to remove any unnecessary items from yards that can hold as little as a tablespoon of water.
 See map for up to date information.

 For more information on invasive Aedes, a.k.a. daytime biting mosquitoes, click here.